grafuls/quads-mcp/README.md

 # Set up the environment
 make setup

+# Check virtual environment status
+make status

-# Activate the virtual environment
+# Run the server (automatically uses virtual environment)
-source .venv/bin/activate  # On Unix/MacOS
-# or
-.venv\Scripts\activate     # On Windows
+make run

-# Run the server in development mode with the MCP Inspector
+# Run in development mode with MCP Inspector
 make dev

 # Install the server in Claude Desktop
 make install
 ```

+**Note**: You don't need to manually activate the virtual environment when using `make` commands - they automatically use the `.venv` environment!

+If you encounter import errors, run `make reinstall` to refresh the package installation.

 ### Option 3: Manual Setup